LucLambert/LedgerBuilt/README.md

 # LedgerBuilt

 LedgerBuilt is a comprehensive solution for managing your building's finances.
-Using Python, Flask, Oracle SQL, Docker.
+Using Python, Flask, SQLite3, Docker.

 # Getting Started